My home state, Georgia, just tried to pass an RFRA bill. These so-called “Religious Freedom” bills are the next battleground for queer rights.

 Buckle down.
 This one’s going to get brutal.

 Like my work?
-Please consider supporting my writing as a patron on Patreon.
+Support my writing as a patron on Patreon.
+Patrons get special perks, gifts, and merch from me.